mmaulwurff/mod-menu/Readme.md

 - Has a chance to put Zandronum-style keybind-only-accessible menus to Mod Menu.
 - A key to open Mod Menu.
 - Removes redundant words like "options" and "settings".
+- Extensible: undetected menus can be added in `more-menus.json`.

 ## Limitations